Henoch-Schonlein Purpura

 Turin, IT

-Licia Peruzzi practices in Turin, Italy.
+Licia Peruzzi practices practicing medicine in Turin, Italy.
 Ms. Peruzzi is rated as an Elite expert by MediFind in the treatment of Henoch-Schonlein Purpura.
-Her top areas of expertise are Henoch-Schonlein Purpura, IgA Nephropathy, Glomerulonephritis, Kidney Transplant, and Liver Transplant.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Henoch-Schonlein Purpura, IgA Nephropathy, Glomerulonephritis, Kidney Transplant, and Liver Transplant.

 Learn about our expert tiers